-The pc-letter template allows you to effortlessly write letters for personal correspondence in Typst that will have a classic feel about them yet largely follow contemporary format guidance (e.g. compatible with DIN 5008’s recommendations for personal correspondence).
+Use pc-letter to effortlessly write letters for personal correspondence that have a classic feel about them, yet largely follow contemporary format requirements (e.g. DIN 5008 compatibility).

 Usage